Product

 In addition to monitoring the average collection period, Gaviti’s invoice-to-cash management A/R platform offers both traditional metrics such as your total A/R, DSO, collection rate, and customer risk along with unique smart KPIs for better analysis.
 These KPIs are part of Gaviti’s Collections Analytics, a comprehensive platform of A/R data that helps your business gain greater visibility into its A/R and collections performance and understand where it can be optimized.

 Want to learn more about how Gaviti can help you calculate customized metrics?
-Contact us and book a demo today.
+Contact us and Speak to a Specialist.

 Read Gaviti reviews on G2